 Politikon gemeinnützige UG (haftungsbeschränkt)

 (2) Its registered office is situated in Berlin.

 § 2 Non-profit purpose and goals of the organization

 (1) The goal of the organization is the operation of an independent academic editorial office that collects and processes findings and analyses from the political and social sciences and publishes them in a form that is as comprehensible as possible in an online magazine that is accessible to everyone free of charge.
-The aim of the online magazine is to promote political and social sciences, to put academics in touch with each other, to intensify the exchange between academia, practitioners, and the public, and to support the individual formation of judgements on the basis of academically generated knowledge.
-Financial support has no influence on the work of Politikon.
-The editors and authors are solely committed to their conscience.
+The aim of the online magazine is to promote political and social sciences, to put scholars in touch with each other, to further the exchange between academia, practitioners, and the public, and to support people in the formation of their judgements on the basis of academically generated knowledge.
+Our funders have no influence on the work of Politikon.
+The editors and authors are solely obliged to their conscience.

 (2) The organization is politically independent and non-partisan.
 It pursues exclusively and directly charitable purposes in the sense of the section “tax-privileged purposes” of the German Fiscal Code (Abgabenordnung).

 (3) The purpose of the organization is